Book Review – It Ends with Us

 My rating: 1/5

 It’s hard to write a review for this book… I have mixed emotions about it.
 The story had loads of potential.
 It opened a doorway to discussing sensitive topics and perhaps gaining understanding.
-But the poor execution let it down big time.

 For a start, the book seems to be marketed as a romance, which isn’t wrong.
 There is a strong romantic plotline, with an awkward love triangle between the main characters.
 However, there is no mention of the domestic and spousal abuse that fuels the plot’s conflict.